 I paired it with an assortment of Food Should Taste Good Tortilla Chips, which are all made from simple, wholesome ingredients.
 Food Should Taste Good believes in crafting better snacks, as they know food tastes best when it’s made with real ingredients.
 The chips are also non-GMO, certified Kosher and certified gluten-free.

-There are so many terrific flavors, but we really like Jalapeno with Cheddar, Multigrain, Cantina and Lime flavors with my calabacitas.
+There are so many terrific flavors, but we really like Jalapeno with Cheddar, Multigrain, Cantina and Lime flavors with the calabacitas.

 The Lime and Jalapeno with Cheese varieties really complement the flavors in the recipe.
 The Multigrain Tortilla Chips are thick enough to stand up to a chunky dip like this, plus they’re super delish, with a slightly nutty flavor.
 And you can’t go wrong with crowd-pleasing, crispy Cantina Tortilla Chips when celebrating Cinco de Mayo.